 Nalco Koriyama Co., Ltd. offers internships to students from Koriyama Kita Kogyo High School.
-In fiscal 2016, 3 second-year students from the school’s machinery program participated in the three-day internship (July 5-7), which included classes on safety and how to read technical diagrams, and hands-on experience in performing light-duty work.
-On March 24, the company welcomed 10 high school students and two representatives of the city of Koriyama’s employment policy section for a plant tour in connection with a city-sponsored program to provide high school students with tours of local companies.
+In fiscal 2017, 3 second-year students from the school’s machinery program participated in the three-day internship (July 11-13), which included classes on safety and how to read technical diagrams, and hands-on experience in performing light-duty work.

 ACE21 Nara Center

 ACE21 Nara Center participates in the experiential learning education program of the nearby Shikige Junior High School.
 In fiscal 2017, the center took great pride in guiding 2 students through a three-day program in the basics of processing sheets of aluminum.

 Since fiscal 2012, UACJ Marketing & Processing Corporation has been conducting a practical learning program for people with disabilities.
 Its intent is to support their efforts to live independently.
 In fiscal 2017, the company accepted one student from Anjo Special Needs Education School for the program, as has become its annual practice.
 With the help of detailed discussions with the school, and proper attention paid to safety during the program, the student accepted for the program completed it with flying colors.